adamscybot/hyper-alt-click/README.md

 # hyper-alt-click
-An experimental (hacky) plugin to allow moving the cursor by alt+clicking in [hyper](https://hyper.io/).
+An experimental (hacky) plugin to allow moving the cursor by alt+clicking in [hyper](https://hyper.is/).
 Very early in development.

 **DISCLAIMER**: This plugin is essentially one giant hack due to the limited API provided by Hyper.
 Use it with caution!
 Actual support should be added to hyper core.
-Unless someone finds a better way. than this!
+Unless someone finds a better way than this!

 # Installation